Police and Detectives

 Cadet candidates must be U.S. citizens, usually be at least 21 years old, have a driver's license, and meet specific physical qualifications.
 Applicants may have to pass physical exams of vision, hearing, strength, and agility, as well as written exams.
 Previous work or military experience is often seen as a plus.
 Candidates typically go through a series of interviews and may be asked to take lie detector and drug tests.
 A felony conviction may disqualify a candidate.

 Police officers usually become eligible for promotion after a probationary period.
-Promotions to corporal, sergeant, lieutenant, and captain usually are made according to a candidate's position on a promotion list, as determined by scores on a written examination and on-the-job performance.
+Promotions to corporal, sergeant, lieutenant, and captain usually are made according to scores on a written examination and on-the-job performance.
 In large departments, promotion may enable an officer to become a detective or to specialize in one type of police work, such as working with juveniles.

 Communication skills.
-Police, detectives, and fish and game wardens must be able to speak with people when gathering facts about a crime and to express details about a given incident in writing.
+Police and detectives must be able to speak with people when gathering facts about a crime and to express details about a given incident in writing.